BasicWolf/archived-kaylee/doc/src/tutorial/configuration.rst

 subclass) used in the application.
 The ``config`` contains the keyword arguments passed to ``MonteCarloPi.__init__()``.

 The final piece of the configuration is the controller.
-To keep things simple, let's use :py:class:`SimpleController
+Let's use the basic
-<kaylee.contrib.SimpleController>` from ``kaylee.contrib``.
-Note that this
+:py:class:`SimpleController <kaylee.contrib.SimpleController>` from
-is also the part of the application configuration and recides inside the ``app_mc_pi_1`` dictionary:
+``kaylee.contrib``:

 .. code-block:: python